fahim-foysal-097/wallpapers/README.md

 ## Scripts

-Use the following Python scripts included in `scripts/`:
+Use the following Python scripts included in the repository:

 | Script             | Description                                  |
 | ------------------ | -------------------------------------------- |